 Benefits of Decluttering your closet

 If you’re needing some motivation to start the decluttering process, here are the reasons WHY you should declutter your closet!

-Donating clothes will make you feel good and help those who need it
+- Donating clothes will make you feel good and help those who need it and will use them.

-Decluttering helps to declutter your mind.
+- Decluttering helps to declutter your mind.
 It will feel like a weight is lifted off your shoulders and frees up mental space (yes please!).

-- Having a tidy closet = less stress in the morning
+- Having a tidy closet = less stress in the morning when getting ready.